2001 Japan Airlines mid-air incident: Mid-air incident

 The mid-air incident occurred as flight attendants began to serve drinks onboard Flight 907.
 JA8904's traffic collision avoidance system (TCAS) sounded 20 minutes after its departure as the jet climbed towards 39000 ft.
 The DC-10, JA8546, cruised at 37000 ft.
-The TCAS on both aircraft functioned correctly; a "CLIMB" instruction was annunciated for Flight 907.
+The TCAS on both aircraft functioned correctly; a "CLIMB" instruction was issued to Flight 907.
 However, the flight crew received contradicting instructions from the flight controller at the Tokyo Area Control Center in Tokorozawa, Saitama Prefecture.
 Flight 907 followed an order to descend issued by the flight controller while Flight 958 descended as instructed by the TCAS, meaning that the planes remained on a collision course.

 The trainee for the aerospace sector, 26-year-old Hideki Hachitani (蜂谷 秀樹, Hachitani Hideki), handled ten other flights at the time of the near miss.
 Hachitani intended to tell Flight 958 to descend.
 Instead, at 15:54, he told Flight 907 to descend.
 When the trainee noticed that JAL 958 cruised at a level altitude instead of descending, the trainee asked JAL 958 to turn right; the message did not get through to the JAL 958 pilot.
 The trainee's supervisor, Yasuko Momii (籾井 康子, Momii Yasuko), ordered "JAL 957" to climb, intending to tell JAL 907 to climb.
 There was not a JAL flight 957 in the sky at the moment of the incident, but it can be inferred that by "957" she meant flight 907.

 The crew of Flight 907 avoided the collision by using an evasive manoeuvre once the aircraft were in visual proximity, and they passed within about 135 m of each other.
 (Note: The closest passing distance was estimated by the investigation team from an analysis of the TCAS logs.)
 An unidentified passenger told NHK, "I have never seen a plane fly so close.
 I thought we were going to crash."
 Alex Turner, a passenger on Flight 907 and a student at Kadena High School, estimated that the avoidance manoeuvre lasted for two seconds.

 Seven passengers and two crew members of the 747 sustained serious injuries; additionally, 81 passengers and 10 crew members reported minor injuries.
 Some unbelted passengers, flight attendants, and drink carts hit the ceiling, dislodging some ceiling tiles.
 The manoeuvre threw one boy across four rows of seats.
 Most of the injuries to occupants consisted of bruising.
 The maneuvers broke the leg of a 54-year-old woman.
 In addition, a drink cart spilled, scalding some passengers.
 No passengers on the DC-10 sustained injuries.
 Flight 907, with the 747's cabin bearing minor damage and injuries, returned to Haneda, and made an emergency landing at 16:44.
 Flight 958 continued to Narita Airport, landing normally at 16:32.